emilchr/noeddit/README.md

 ## Features
 - Lite view of general posts
 - View posts with votes and comments
-    - View emojis and post text edits in the app.
-Markdown viewer?
+    - View markdown parsed as rich text in the app. "[react-markdown](https://www.copycat.dev/blog/react-markdown/)"?
 - Category selection
 - Search function
 - Compatible with all modern devices